Jeffrey Kuhn’s research and teaching interests include technological innovation, intellectual property, corporate strategy and entrepreneurship.

 He was a summer scholar in the Technology Policy Research Initiative at Boston University.
 At Stanford University’s Hoover Institution he was an IP2 Fellow in the Working Group on Intellectual Property, Innovation and Prosperity.
 He received a Google Research Award in 2014 and was a Robert N. Noyce Memorial Fellow from 2012 to 2014.

-He is completing his PhD in business and public policy from the University of California, Berkeley’s Haas School of Business, where he also received his MS in business administration, and his JD from the School of Law.
+He received his PhD in business and public policy and MS in business administration from the Haas School of Business and his JD from the School of Law at the University of California, Berkeley.
 He received a BA in psychology and a BS in computer science and mathematics from Purdue University.